Can my ex sue me for slander after I reported him for theft?

 Answer:

-3. which the speaker or publisher knew or should have known was false; and
+3. The speaker must have known or should have known it was false.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.